Your most asked questions answered.

-The Global Energy Alliance for People and Planet is an alliance of preeminent philanthropic, government, donor, multilateral development banks, development finance institutions and private sector partners working to improve people’s lives through an inclusive and just transition to renewable energy for all.
+The Global Energy Alliance for People and Planet (GEAPP) is an alliance of preeminent philanthropic, government, donor, multilateral development banks, development finance institutions and private sector partners working to improve people’s lives through an inclusive and just transition to renewable energy for all.
 It is made up of anchor partners, investment partners, and delivery partners, as well as the country partners we work with.

 - Anchor Partners: The Rockefeller Foundation, IKEA Foundation, and the Bezos Earth Fund;